rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ## Test the Debugger

-Here are the instructions for a F1 target.
+Here are the instructions for an F1 target.
 The instructions are very similar for an F4, just choose the correct `.elf` file.

 ### Turn on Debugger

-Connect the Debugger to your flight controller.
-Here is the pinout for the Flip32 and flip32+
+Connect the debugger to your flight controller.
+Here is the pinout for the Flip32 and Flip32+
 ![flip32 pinout](http://www.dronetrest.com/uploads/db5290/694/14344b7ed01cb324.jpg)

-Plug in the debugger and start openocd (you'll need sudo privileges)
+Plug in the debugger and start openocd (you will need sudo privileges):

 `sudo start_openocd_f1`